-Before We Get to the Amp: What You Should Know First
+Before We Get to the Sweet Child O Mine Amp Settings: What You Should Know First

-On the album and the song, Slash used a custom-made replica of a 1959 Gibson Les Paul.
+Slash used a custom-made replica of a 1959 Gibson Les Paul on the album and the song.

-For the song, I highly suggest that you use a guitar with humbuckers.
+Regardless, I highly suggest you use an electric guitar with humbuckers for the song.

-For the intro and the first part of the solo, select the neck humbucker.
+Select the neck humbucker for the intro and the first part of the solo.

-You can also use single coils, but the tone won’t be 100% there.
+You can also use single coils, but the guitar tone won’t be 100% there.

 If you have no other choice, you can use your guitar’s tone knob to soften the tone a bit.